 Using the Gottman Method

-Although family therapy is not couples counseling, I include during family therapy much of the evidence-based skills from the Gottman Method for couples.
+Although family therapy is not couples counseling, we include during family therapy much of the evidence-based skills from the Gottman Method for couples.
 This is because the Gottman approach is emotion-focused and need-based.
 So much of the time, in the heat of conflict, family members forget to share with their loved ones what emotions they are experiencing.
 But, this is not where the works ends.
 Next, remaining need-based in our communication helps to share our experiences with others.
 This structure may look similar to the following:

 Teenage daughter: “I feel frustrated about people coming into my room without knocking.
 I need for the door to be knocked on before someone comes in.”